There are more than a billion smokers in the world today. Their best choice is to quit tobacco and nicotine altogether, but many don’t.

 As nicotine is one of the reasons why people smoke (along with factors such as taste and ritual), it plays a key role in the successful adoption of smoke-free products and its presence can help adults who would otherwise continue smoking to switch to better alternatives.

-- Heated tobacco products heat tobacco (in some cases these may be specially designed tobacco sticks) generating a nicotine-containing vapor.
+- Heated tobacco products (also known as heat-not-burn products) heat tobacco (in some cases these may be specially designed tobacco sticks) generating a nicotine-containing vapor.

-- E-cigarettes vaporize an e-liquid solution containing nicotine and flavors when a user draws on it.
+- E-cigarettes (also known as vapes or e-vapor products) vaporize an e-liquid solution containing nicotine and flavors when a user draws on it.

 - Oral nicotine products such as snus or nicotine pouches are placed between the gum and the cheek or upper lip.
 Snus consists of ground tobacco mixed with water, salt, and flavoring agents.
 It can be loose or in small portion pouches.
 Its use does not involve burning or inhalation of an aerosol.